-Comic books are often dismissed as juvenile works, but they also represent a powerful art form that attracts imaginative storytellers who are interested in writing about the entire spectrum of human behavior - even the dirty stuff.
-They may not all be great, but at the intersection of graphic content, gore, and quality you'll find the best comics that definitely aren't for kids.
+Comic books are often dismissed as juvenile works, but they also represent a powerful art form that attracts imaginative storytellers who are interested in writing about the entire spectrum of human behavior.
+They may not all be great, but at the intersection of graphic content and quality you'll find the best comics that definitely aren't for kids.

 Despite these conditions, some of the comic world's best creators took leaps of faith and put out comics that explore explicit themes, yet aren't totally bad.
 In fact, these adult comic books are often masterpieces.
 While they aren't necessarily racy comics, these mature comic books definitely aren't for kids.

 As a mainstream artist, Howard Chaykin liked to push the envelope.
-When he struck out on his own, the result, Black Kiss, actually had to be distributed in a sealed bag.
-The hard-boiled crime comic's graphic exhibits of behavior were too much for its original printer.
-When it finally hit comic stores, it arrived in a bag so that no one could browse the content without paying full price.
+When he struck out on his own, the result, Black Kiss, actually had to be distributed in a sealed bag so that no one could browse the content without paying full price.

 Anyone who did pay found a noir piece full of many of the fringe elements of society.

 New Port City falls under the rule of the villainous Bomb Queen after she devastates all her rivals - and her clothes.
-With a full chest display on the loose more often than not, she dominates the news, the government, and any man she pleases.
+She dominates the news, the government, and any man she pleases.

 She has a cute cat for a sidekick, but by no means is this title meant for kids, unless you think the young ones would benefit from a dose of innuendo and charred neck stumps.

-When the series faced cancellation, Morrison tried to organize an event, where the energy from the simultaneous self-pleasure of all his readers would save the series.
+When the series faced cancellation, Morrison tried to organize an event in which the energy from the simultaneous self-pleasure of all his readers would save the series.
 It must have worked, as he was able to complete the three-volume opus.